 Some people feel nauseous as a side effect of anesthesia.
 Zofran alleviates nausea and vomiting while preventing dehydration.
 With the help of Zofran, you can get back to normal eating and drinking routines, helping you feel like you again.

 Zofran does come with some side effects.
-Some patients have reported headache, lightheadedness, dizziness, drowsiness, tiredness, and constipation.
-If you have elected to use Zofran, our medical professionals will make every effort to address possible side effects that occur.
+Some patients have reported headaches, lightheadedness, dizziness, drowsiness, tiredness, and constipation.
+If you have elected to use the medicine, our medical professionals will make every effort to address possible side effects that occur.
 Our goal is to make you feel as safe and comfortable as possible during every Zofran IV therapy session.